DINA-Web/slim-taxonomy/readme.md

 MSW contains somewhat messy data.
 Now this is cleaned in the API
 - Uppercase order etc. names
 - html in some fields (<i>)
+- synonyms cannot be parsed trivially, since the field has diverse contents

+TODO: synonym field is truncated, make field longer